calithameridi/corevus/docs/CvG-v0.4-beta/CvG-v0.4-config-setup.md

 diag1_pin: # For integrated 2160s this is M0_DIAG1 or M1_DIAG1, for TMC2160 driver expansion modules this is M2A_DIAG or similar (with no '1')

 ```
+This code configures a single TMC2160 driver module bolted to the M2 slot — the driver is electrically connected to the signals labeled with M2A.
+If the driver were a dual TMC2160, you would duplicate this with the second driver configured as M2B.